Ascending Passage .com HOME PAGE.

 covered with inscriptions, segments of flat roof.
 Here and there

-traces of painting, dull-red, pale, ethereal blue--the "love-color" of
+traces of painting, dull-red, pale, ethereal blue still adhered to the stone.

 This hall, dignified, grand, but happy, was open on all sides to the

-sun and air.
-From it I could see tamarisk- and acacia-trees, and far-
+Sun and air.
+From it I could see tamarisk and acacia trees, and far

 off shadowy mountains beyond the eastern verge of the Nile.